SMART Blog

 Flying Taxis coming to Dubai 2025

 The company’s electric vertical take-off and landing (eVTOL) aircraft will use vertiports, which are being built at strategic locations so the service can blend in with Dubai’s existing infrastructure, such as the metro and bus.
-The company announced on Tuesday that construction of the first flying station, near Dubai International Airport, had started.
+The company announced that construction of the first flying station, near Dubai International Airport, had started.
 It said the vertiport will be able handle 170,000 passengers a year.

 Designed to fly in urban areas